 Explorer yacht Octopus is already pretty famous thanks to her notable owner – Microsoft co-founder Paul Allen – and the fact that she is the largest expedition yacht in the world.
 But the 126 metre Octopus added another feather to her cap, and gained kudos from the mainstream press, when her submarine discovered a long-lost WW2 shipwreck, Musashi, at 1,000 feet of water.
-As seen in the photo above, Octopus’ internal deck is accessible via side doors that allow submarines and tenders to easily be launched.
+The bright yellow submarine, named Pagoo, can carry 10 guests and is stored in the yacht's floodable well-deck at the stern.

 U Boat Navigator